Alex Smith calls way Packers have treated Aaron Rodgers 'inexcusable'

 - Oops!Something went wrong.Please try again later.

-Alex Smith calls way Packers have treated Rodgers 'inexcusable' originally appeared on NBC Sports Washington
+Alex Smith calls way Packers have treated Rodgers 'inexcusable' originally appeared on NBC Sports Bayarea

 The situation between Aaron Rodgers and the Green Bay Packers continues to sour as the QB did not report to the beginning of OTAs.
 Each day, it feels as if the organization is getting closer to a potential breakup with its MVP and future Hall of Fame quarterback.